The glorious republic of Venice and the building of an Empire.

 Building the city.

 At home, the wealth from all this trading started to give the artistic form to the city.
-Immediately after Venice had become the capital of the Republic, the construction of the three most significant buildings started, The Doges Palace, The Saint Marks church, and the Belltower, although nothing of these original structures remain today.
+Immediately after Venice had become the capital of the Republic, the construction of the three most significant buildings started, The Doges Palace, The Saint Marks church, and the Belltower, although nothing of these original structures remains today.
 There were quite a few religious buildings, as the Catholic church was the only one with enough gold to start projects like that, apart from the state.
 The churches of San Pietro in Castello, San Canciano, and Chiesa di San Polo are some.

 But the churches and the Doge’s Palace were more or less all.
 There wasn’t really much else to mention.
 It still was a community on several islands, not connected with one another.
 And it still was a rather wet and muddy existence between the simple houses.
-The Saint Mark’s Square was a field with the river Rio Baratario in the middle and on the other side of that, another small church: San Geminiano.
+Saint Mark’s Square was a field with the river Rio Baratario in the middle and on the other side of that, another small church: San Geminiano.

 At the end of 800 and the beginning of 900, there was yet another great kingdom coming to raid the Italian east coast, the Hungarians.
 They had a short period of greatness, when they conquered vast lands on the Balkan from the Byzantines and came all the way into Veneto to raid the Italian cities of Padova, Treviso, and Altino.
 The Venetians beat them and drove them back, but as a result, the Doge Pietro Tribuno decided to build a defense wall from outside the Palace, all the way over to Olivolo, today’s Castello, more or less where today’s Riva degli Schiavoni is.
 And that was the beginning of connecting the various islands to become one city.
 Before that San Marco was isolated, as were all the other parts of Venice.

 Some 200 years later the first bridge over the Grand Canal was built.
 The bridge was a very simple pontoon structure and the Grand Canal was still a branch of the Brenta, the river running through Padova.
-That bridge, which later would become the Rialto bridge, connected San Marco with San Polo.
+That bridge, which later would become the Rialto Bridge, connected San Marco with San Polo.
 And thus the central part of the city was made.